 There are online tools available that aim to test your content under various conditions, however it has become increasingly common for email service providers and email marketing tools to offer in-house testing which simplifies the process.

 There are several rules that you should follow when designing a newsletter in order to get the most success, but arguably the most important is to ensure cross-device compatibility.
 Sticking to an overall width of no more than 600px has long been recognized as a way of doing this, but even so, keep your content in the central portion of these boundaries to ensure maximum visibility.

 Something that’s easy to overlook - but even easier to implement when designing an HTML email - is touchscreen compatibility.
-Most people are now digesting information on smartphones (opens in new tab) and tablets (opens in new tab), which means content should mirror that by using the ‘Web 2.0’ theory (read and write), as opposed to ‘Web 1.0’ which only allows one-way traffic.
+Most people are now digesting information on smartphones and tablets, which means content should mirror that by using the ‘Web 2.0’ theory (read and write), as opposed to ‘Web 1.0’ which only allows one-way traffic.

 To ensure a level of consistency with your HTML emails and newsletters it's a good idea to use a template.
 Most email marketing services offer pre-built and custom template designs, including popular tools like MailChimp, Campaign Monitor, and Sendinblue.